fabianswebworld/ttxweb/README.md

 - **templates/trailer.php:**
    - HTML template, which is output after the actual teletext output.
 The same variables apply as in **header.php**.

+- **css/ttxweb_main.css:**
+   - Customize styles of the navigation box if necessary.
+Avoid changing the main Teletext style classes, although you *can* carefully modify text sizes there.

 ## GET parameters at runtime